Compendium solar spectrum formation

-Topic selection: personal, favoring topics that I have been involved in and references and figures I knew best and came first to mind in this quick writeup for the \href{http://www.saihpa2021.nitc.ac.in}{Calicut school}.
-With preference for my own displays when these open faster than ADS.\footnote{Example: compare the speeds of \SSXpage{60} and \linkadspage{1981ApJS...45..635V}{3}{Fig.\,1} for the most-shown figure of solar physics.
-My pdfs are AWS/S3 served and are linearized; arXiv pdfs are also linearized but publisher pdfs on ADS may not - but consider \rrref{footnote}{note:slow}.}
+Topic selection: personal, favoring topics that I have been involved in and references and figures which I knew best and came first to mind in this writeup for the {Calicut school}.
+With preference for my own displays when these open faster than ADS.\footnote{Example: compare the opening speeds of \SSXpage{60} and \linkadspage{1981ApJS...45..635V}{3}{Fig.\,1} for the most-shown figure of solar physics.
+Both load relatively slow, in 1--3s and 4--10s with my Lingezicht 600\,Mbps.
+Because these speeds and their ratio depend on connection and location I welcome \href{mailto:robenrietjerutten@gmail.com}{email giving your values} for these two with your download speed; as thank-you I will notify you at future arXiv updates.
+When they are slow you may meanwhile be comforted by \rrref{footnote}{note:slow}.}